Grant592/grant592.github.io/_posts/2021-11-04-graphs-databases-opta.md

 ```

 This needs to be taken with a pinch of salt as the sequence of 20 events leading to a try doesn't look like a continuous series in this instance as we've got examples of "Kick in Touch".
 However it shows how powerful it can be to traverse relationships using Cypher.
+That's it for Part 1, stay tuned for part 2 where we'll go further into querying the data.